6th Street Bridge FAQs

 While details of construction impacts will be confirmed once a contractor is chosen, there are some disruptions we already understand:

-• Simms Millennium Park: There will be impacts in Simms Millennium Park for construction of the bridge and trail connections, including a trail roundabout.
+- Simms Millennium Park: There will be impacts in Simms Millennium Park, with limited access to parts of the park during construction of the bridge, trail connections and trail roundabout.
 This will require some vegetation removal, including the removal an estimated 13-16 trees with diameter greater than 15 cm (majority Black Cottonwood and Red Alder) for the bridge footprint and the safety of people constructing, and then using, the bridge.

 BC Active Transportation Guidelines provide direction of path sizes required based on use.
 In 2019, user volume in the area was measured and indicated a minimum 3.5-metre path was required based on those guidelines.
 The 4-metre width was proposed on the assumption that user volumes would grow in the future.
 For comparison, several multi-user trails in the Lower Mainland, including the Central Valley Greenway in Burnaby, BC, and the North Shore Spirit Trail in North Vancouver, BC, have 4-metre-wide bridges along their routes.